 We're four days ahead of Samsung's Galaxy S IV announcement event in NYC, and some alleged images of the device have made their way onto a Chinese forum.
 Before we even discuss the potential legitimacy, though, let's not forget that Samsung was able to keep the GSIII under wraps until the very day it was ready to show it off to the world.
 The company shared how it did that shortly after the GSIII's release, where it detailed the extreme security measures used to ensure the device remained a mystery.
-These tactics also included putting the handset into several different fake shells, so when the inevitable images showed up online, it was nearly impossible to discern the real thing from fake.

 Well, we're little more than a week away from Samsung's Galaxy S IV Unpacked event in New York.
 You know what that means: rumors, leaks, and the like are all starting to pour in like mad.
 This go around we're seeing supposed screenshots from the U.S. version of the GSIV, which showed up on GSM.Israel.co.il.
 Sure, it's a curious place for a U.S. device to make its debut, but the shots are convincing nonetheless.